 - 1 avocado, seeded, peeled, diced

 - Crema fresca or sour cream

-1 Place the tomatillos, serrano chiles, an quarter onion on a baking sheet lightly greased with vegetable oil.
+1 Broil tomatillos, chiles, onion: Place the tomatillos, serrano chiles, an quarter onion on a baking sheet lightly greased with olive oil.
 Broil for about 15 minutes until somewhat charred and blistered.
 Remove the stems from the serranos.

-2 Working in batches if necessary, purée the chiles, tomatillos, onion, a clove of garlic, and 2 Tbsp of the chopped cilantro in a blender, making sure not to fill the blender more than halfway.
+2 Make tomatillo sauce: Working in batches if necessary, purée the chiles, tomatillos, onion, a clove of garlic, and 2 tablespoons of the chopped cilantro in a blender, making sure not to fill the blender more than halfway.
 Once blended you should have about a cup of sauce.

-4 Place the broken up dry pasta into the pan and increase the heat to medium high.
+4 Brown the dry noodles: Place the broken up dry pasta into the pan and increase the heat to medium high.
 Lightly brown the dry noodles in the chorizo oil.
 Remove the pasta from the pan and set aside.